MiroKeimioniemi/digital-fabrication-portfolio/content/post/week-15/index.md

 ![Printed internals without supports](3d-printed-internals.webp)
 ![Diffusion with 1st iteration of the internal structure](cover-on-1st-internal-structure.webp)

 The final design is significantly sturdier and has much better diffusion characteristics due to the increased density and flatness of the LED rails.
 It was also ultimately printed from transparent PLA, reducing shadows from the contact points and allowing for internal reflections to pass through ever so slightly more.
+The supports stick through and out of the diffuser ever so slightly because it is significantly easier to remove than to add material and the acrylic is actually vacuum formed over the solid model of the diffuser so that that should be the correct length.

+{{< 3DModel "lamp-final-see-through-render.glb" >}}

 ## Components